brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 3 bht.md

 2. "Children of wrath are those who are lost, and who deserve eternal death.
 Wrath means the judgment of God; so that the children of wrath are those who are condemned before God."
 3. "This is a remarkable passage, in opposition to the views of the Pelagians, and of all who deny original sin.
 Paul affirms that we are born with sin, as serpents bring their venom from the womb."

+### Philip Schaff:
+1. "The fact of universal sinfulness is involved, whether we suppose the Apostle to be stating that all Christians were children of wrath by nature, or emphasizing this in the case of the Jews, who had thought themselves children of promise by nature."
+2. "‘Flesh’ is here used in its ethical sense; ‘the thoughts’ are the special sinful thoughts, which characterize him who is under the dominion of the ‘flesh.’"
+3. "‘Experience confirms the Divine testimony’ (Eadie), whether we can explain the mode or not."

 ### Archibald T. Robertson:
 1. "We Jews.Once lived...to turn back and forth, to live...the wills of the flesh"
 2. "Jews as well as Gentiles...are the objects of God's wrath because of their lives of sin."